 • Submit a letter of release for full, unrestricted participation in the specific sport(s) that the student is trying out for at the University of Chicago.
 This letter must be written by the treating physician or surgeon.

 The NCAA now requires all NCAA student-athletes to show proof of sickle cell trait testing with a positive or negative diagnosis.
-Both new and returning athletes must provide this at medical clearance.
+Both new and returning athletes must complete this annually on ATS.

 Student-athletes with diagnosed ADHD must have annual documentation of care by the treating physician.
 More information can be found on the athletics website: athletics.uchicago.edu/athletics/training